ISPmanager installation guide

 In the System configuration module you can select the corresponding option if you want the control panel to automatically update.

-In order to update the panel manually, run the script
+To update the panel manually, execute the command

 Debian и Ubuntu